 A response to Stephen Hawking's atheism

 I love science, especially astronomy and cosmology, and read it daily.
-I was aware all of the information contained in the recent TV programme featuring Stephen Hawking “Did God create the universe?”
+I was aware all of the information contained a TV programme I saw some years ago featuring Stephen Hawking “Did God create the universe?”

 I was both surprised and disappointed that the programme, and Hawking’s thesis, was so superficial.
 In passing, let me say that yes, the church did maltreat scientists at one time.
 But he didn’t mention that Protestantism facilitated growth of science and that many scientists have been or are Christians.
 Nor did he mention that science has perpetrated some evils too.
 Take Eugenics which was popular in the early 20th century and called for the sterilization of the mentally ill, the blind, the deaf, the disabled, etc., and led to enforced “racial hygiene.”
 Are we to write science off because of such disgraceful aberrations?
 Yet Hawking appeared to be implying religion should be written off because of the malpractice mentioned.